 Construction of Reinforced Concrete Boxes west of Pawnee Rock

 Work began to construct two new concrete drainage structures on Sept.
 3rd.
 The work area is on the Barton/Pawnee County line (SW 70 Road) between SW 130 Avenue and SW 140 Avenue.
 L&M Contractors, Inc., from Great Bend will build the new structures, after which Barton and Pawnee County crews will build the road embankment and put down surfacing material.
 The new structures will be built in locations where there were low water crossings that were frequently flooded, causing temporary road closures until the water receded.
 Upon the completion of the new structures the roadway will be elevated, significantly reducing the chances of water going over the road.
 SW 70 Road will be closed until completion of the project, which is anticipated to last until mid-November.
-See pictures of the project
+See the latest pictures of the project